Moddable-OpenSource/moddable/documentation/xs/XS Platforms.md

 XS calls `fxLoadModule` to tell the platform to prepare the byte codes, keys and host functions of a module.
 When ready, the platform  must call `fxResolveModule` with a `txScript` structure that references the byte codes, keys and host functions of the module.

-Preparing modules can involve reading and mapping files, parsing, scoping and byte coding scripts, loading dynamic libraries, etc. But on micro-controllers, all `txScript` structures are available and ready to be used:
+Preparing modules can involve reading and mapping files, parsing, scoping and byte coding scripts, loading dynamic libraries, etc. But on microcontrollers, all `txScript` structures are available and ready to be used:

 	void fxLoadModule(txMachine* the, txID moduleID)
 	{